schellenberg/computerscience20/docs/_sources/Python/Strings/StringIntro.rst.txt

     prefixes = "JKLMNOPQ"
     suffix = "ack"

-    for p in prefixes:
+    for letter in prefixes:
+        # add a conditional statement here...
-        print(p + suffix)
+        print(letter + suffix)

 Of course, that's not quite right because Ouack and Quack are misspelled.
-See if you can fix it without changing the value of either the ``prefixes`` or ``suffix`` variables!
+See if you can fix it without changing the value of either the ``prefixes`` or ``suffix`` variables! *You should do this by adding a conditional statement within the for loop.*

 First Letter of a Word